27 Years Ago: Garth Brooks Hits No. 1 With ‘The Dance’

-The song, which was his second No. 1 single, was from his self-titled debut album.
-Written by songwriter Tony Arata, the song helped both Brooks and Arata find their place in country music,
+"The Dance," which was Brooks' second No. 1 single, comes from Brooks' self-titled debut album.
+Written by songwriter Tony Arata, the tune helped both Brooks and Arata find their place in country music.

-The song has been used multiple times to mark emotional moments since its release, including in a tribute to late NASCAR racer Dale Earnhardt in 2001, at the end of Brooks' nine-show run in Nashville at the Bridgestone Arena to benefit flood recovery efforts in 2010, and on Jay Leno's final night as host of ‘The Tonight Show in 2014.
+"The Dance" has been used multiple times since its release to mark emotional moments, including in a tribute to late NASCAR racer Dale Earnhardt in 2001; at the end of Brooks' nine-show run at Nashville's Bridgestone Arena to benefit flood recovery efforts in 2010; and on Jay Leno's final night as host of The Tonight Show in 2014.
 Brooks included "The Dance" on several of his greatest hits albums, including The Hits in 1994 and The Ultimate Hits in 2007.